Bakhrom Khamroyev

 In September 2016, the Federal Security Service (FSB) conducted a raid at his home.
 All of his technical equipment and documents were confiscated.
 Khamroyev was detained and interrogated at the FSB headquarters.

 On February 24, 2022, the day of Russia's invasion of Ukraine, Khamroyev was again detained.
 In May 2023, he was sentenced to 14 years for "online calls for terrorism and organizing a terrorist group's activities".
 According to Memorial, Khamroyev is being persecuted for his consistent human rights activities.

-In January 2024, prison authorities in Vladimir Central Prison subjected him to physical violence.
+In January 2024, he was reportedly severely beaten by prison authorities in Vladimir Central Prison.

 Khamroyev used to come to court proceeding with posters protesting the Russian invasion of Ukraine and the persecution of dissidents.